riteshd9/CustomTshirt/README.md

 # CustomTshirt
-#This is a basic custom t-shirt website
-#Assignment for digital project management
+This is a basic custom t-shirt website, An Assessment for digital project management